jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I don't believe in failure.
-It's not failure if you enjoyed the process.
+Don't compromise yourself.
+You are all you've got.
-- Oprah Winfrey
+- Janis Joplin

-Updated on: [5/14/2022]
+Updated on: [5/15/2022]
 <!-- #quoteEnd -->
 </pre>